SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/working-with-get-items-and-get-files.md

 If you go beyond 5,000 item limit, Power Automate fails and generates an error dialog.

 ## Limit items to a specific folder
-By default, the action will return all items or files in the list or library, recursively from all folders if available.
-You can change this behavior with the following:
+By default, this action returns all items or files in the list or library, recursively, from all folders, if available.
+You can change this behavior by doing the following:
-* Use _Limit Entries to Folder_ property to select a speific folder in the list or library
+* To select a specific folder in the list or library, use _Limit Entries_ to Folder property.
-* Use _Include Nested Items_ property to limit entries to that specific folder or within all sub-folders
+* To limit entries to that specific folder or within all sub-folders, use _Include Nested Items_ property.

 ![Limit entries to folder in Get items action](../../../images/flow-get-items-limit-entries-to-folder.png)

 ## Limit columns returned by view
-List views are a useful configuration where you can customize what columns to show along with any other conditions or groupings of list items.
+List views is a useful configuration where you can customize what columns to show along with any other conditions or groupings of list items.
 This is not only useful for users, but also for any other computation you want to do using that view data.

 To retrieve the list items along with their columns, select the **Get items** and **Get files** actions.
 However, retrieving the columns retrieves all the columns.
 While this is useful, it could be excessive when you only need to work with a specific set of columns configured in a specific view.